 Opportunities are available at both our hospital and our outpatient locations.
-Outpatient locations include The Stefanie Spielman Comprehensive Breast Center, JamesCare at University Hospital East and The James at Martha Morehouse Medical Plaza.
+Outpatient locations include The Stefanie Spielman Comprehensive Breast Center, JamesCare at Ohio State East Hospital and The James at Martha Morehouse Medical Plaza.

 The following are just a few of the volunteer positions offered at the OSUCCC – James:

 Greet and welcome patients, families and visitors at the main entrance and other public areas.
 Provide personal escorts to requested destinations within the hospital complex.

 Visit the inpatient units in the evenings with a cart of amenities that promote a calm and restful environment.
 Amenities include eye masks, earplugs, neck pillows and reading materials.